 We at London Overlooked see it as our raison d’être to search the shadowy corners of the city’s history for the lesser known.
 And of all the causes of undeserved obscurity, none can be more poignant than the brilliance of one’s own child.
 Which is why we have chosen to write about Turner.
 Not about Joseph Mallord William Turner, the painter, but about William, his father.

-The Reverend Trimmer in his turn gathered inside information from a Hannah Danby, who was William’s old housekeeper, and from her he was apprised of certain facts about William’s wife Mary.
-She sounds as if she was a redoubtable woman.
-She was short of stature — as indeed was her brilliant offspring — and a person “of ungovernable temper” who led her husband a merry dance.
-She ended her days in an asylum for the insane — possibly in Bethlehem Hospital — and Trimmer suggests that the painter might have inherited his melancholy disposition from her.
-No one is sure where she came from, and while some have claimed that she was the daughter of a good family with a manorial seat in Shelford in Nottinghamshire, others think that she was a Londoner born and bred.
-There is also a minor tradition that her maiden name was not Marshall, after all, but Mallord.
+The Reverend Trimmer in his turn gathered inside information from a Hannah Danby, William’s old housekeeper.
+He learnt some curious facts about William’s wife, Mary, who would seem to have been a redoubtable woman.
+She was short of stature — as indeed was her brilliant offspring — and a person ‘of ungovernable temper’ who led her husband a merry dance.
+She ended her days in an asylum for the insane — possibly in the Bethlem Royal Hospital — and Trimmer thought that the painter might have inherited his melancholy disposition from her.

 Interestingly, almost the first portrait produced by the young Turner was of his mother, but Trimmer was not impressed.
-The drawing was defective, he thought, and there was no sign in it of the artistic greatness that would one day burst forth.
+In his opinion the drawing was defective, and there was no sign in it of the artistic greatness that would one day burst forth.
 Mind you, Trimmer made much the same comment on Turner’s first attempts at landscape, which is quite amusing when one considers his later extraordinary accomplishments in that department.

 Trimmer also recalled a self-portrait executed by the fledgling painter when he was about sixteen.
-Again, its quality is called into question, this time as being too good, and Trimmer ungenerously suggests that a drawing-master had a hand in it.
+Again, its quality was called into question, this time as being too good, and Trimmer ungenerously suggested that a drawing-master had a hand in it.
 But the portrait was conspicuous for its mass of dark tresses, and Trimmer was able to confirm that these at least were authentic.
-Incidentally, William was proud of his son’s fine head of hair, and mentioned it often.
+Incidentally, William was proud of his son’s fine head of hair and mentioned it often.
 After all, he was a barber!

 William Turner’s house was opposite the Cyder Cellars, a tavern patronised by artists and writers, and access to the ground-floor barber’s shop was through a gloomy tunnel with an iron gate.
 The hagiographers of the nineteenth century scratched their heads, unable to explain how a boy whose father subjected him to such squalor could later create such exquisite beauty.
 In a particularly fine passage, laced with mischief, one of the painter’s Victorian biographers wrote that